Lake Baringo: Description

 The lake is part of the East African Rift system.
 The Tugen Hills, an uplifted fault block of volcanic and metamorphic rocks, lies west of the lake.
 The Laikipia Escarpment lies to the east.

 Water flows into the lake from the Mau Hills and Tugen Hills.
 It is a critical habitat and refuge for more than 500 species of birds and fauna, some of the migratory waterbird species being significant regionally and globally.
 The lake also provides a habitat for seven fresh water fish species.
 One, Oreochromis niloticus baringoensis (a Nile tilapia subspecies), is endemic to the lake.
 Lake fishing is important to local social and economic development.
 Additionally the area is a habitat for many species of animals including the hippopotamus (Hippopotamus amphibius), Nile crocodile (Crocodylus niloticus) and many other mammals, amphibians, reptiles and the invertebrate communities.

 While stocks of Nile tilapia in the lake are now low, the decline of this species has been mirrored by the success of another, the marbled lungfish (Protopterus aethiopicus) which was introduced to the lake in 1974 and which now provides the majority of fish from the lake.
 Water levels have been reduced by droughts and over-irrigation.
 The lake is commonly turbid with sediment, partly due to intense soil erosion in the catchment area, especially on the Loboi Plain south of the lake.

+A characteristic of the country in the neighbourhood of the lake are the "hills" of the termites (white ants).
+They are hollow columns 10 to 12 ft. high and from 1 ft. to 18 in. broad.
+The greater kudu, almost unknown elsewhere in East Africa, inhabits the flanks of the Laikipia escarpment to the east of the lake and comes to the foot-hills around Baringo to feed.